fairanswers/FairBPM/README.md

 # FairBPM

 ## Overview
 Fair BPM is a workflow library.
-With it, you can describe a job you want to do, then have the computer do it.
+With it, you can describe a something you want to do, then have the computer do it.
 It's like a simple programming language that non-programmers can use.
 Since it's simple and flexible, our business users can change how it works without waiting for the requirements/design/code/test/deploy cycle.

 The basic building block in Fair BPM is the **activity**.
-An activity usually does one thing.
+An activity usually completes one step.
 For instance, an activity might get data from a service, calculate a value, or send an email.
-The activity gets written in python where we can thoroughly test how it works before it goes into production.
+The activity gets written in python where we can test it before it goes into production.
 Once it's deployed, the activity can be strung together with other activities to describe a process.
+Activities can be used more than once in the same process.

 A **process** is a group of activities.
 The process describes what activities will be executed and how they relate.

-To run a process, you first create a **job** A job is a copy of the process that remembers which steps have been done.
-If you think of a process as a recipe, the job is one time when you're using that recipe.
-It has a distinct start time and trigger, and if you run two jobs, they will remember separate (potentially different) details depending on what's needed.
+To run a process, you first create a **job**.
+A job is a copy of the process that remembers which steps have been done.
+If a process is a recipe for a meal, a job is what happens when someone orders that meal.
+If you run two jobs they will have different details, even if they use the same process.

 # Example